scala/scala3/docs/_spec/06-expressions.md

 A left-associative binary operation ´e_1;\mathit{op};e_2´ is interpreted as ´e_1.\mathit{op}(e_2)´.
 If ´\mathit{op}´ is right-associative and its parameter is passed by name, the same operation is interpreted as ´e_2.\mathit{op}(e_1)´.
 If ´\mathit{op}´ is right-associative and its parameter is passed by value, it is interpreted as `{ val ´x´=´e_1´; ´e_2´.´\mathit{op}´(´x\,´) }`, where ´x´ is a fresh name.

+Under `-source:future`, if the method name is alphanumeric and the target method is not marked [`infix`](./05-classes-and-objects.html#infix), a deprecation warning is emitted.

 ### Assignment Operators

 An _assignment operator_ is an operator symbol (syntax category `op` in [Identifiers](01-lexical-syntax.html#identifiers)) that ends in an equals character “`=`”, with the following exceptions: